-I have audited the financial statements of Bridgend County Borough Council for the year ended 31 March 2023 under the Public Audit (Wales) Act 2004.
+I have audited the financial statements of Bridgend County Borough Council for the year ended 31 March 2024 under the Public Audit (Wales) Act 2004.

-Bridgend County Borough Council's financial statements comprise the Expenditure and Funding Analysis, Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement and the related notes, including a summary of significant accounting policies.
+Bridgend County Borough Council's financial statements comprise Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement and the related notes, including of the significant accounting policies.

-The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2022-23.
+The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2023-24.

-In my opinion the financial statements:
+In my opinion, in all material respects, the financial statements:

-- give a true and fair view of the financial position of Bridgend County Borough Council as at 31 March 2023 and of its income and expenditure for the year then ended; and - have been properly prepared in accordance with legislative requirements and UK adopted international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2022-23.
+- give a true and fair view of the financial position of Bridgend County Borough Council as at 31 March 2024 and of its income and expenditure for the year then ended; and - have been properly prepared in accordance with legislative requirements and UK adopted international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2023-24.